-To test this hypothesis, nonisolated SIAs were identified and visualized, as shown in Fig. 21.
-It is evident that under tensile stress, planes form perpendicular to the direction of uniaxial loading.
-This observation aligns with the results obtained from CRA simulations conducted by Mason et al. [31,32], where the formation of interstitial planes normal to the z direction was observed when the cell dimensions were constrained in the x and y directions to mimic a scenario where the sample is attached to a fixed substrate.
-Conversely, when our samples were subjected to compressive stress, the orientation of plane growth exhibited less obvious patterns.

-The quantification of changes can be achieved by considering the relationship between cell vectors and the repetition of unit cells.
-Figure 22 illustrates the alterations observed in n{xx} , n{yy} , and n{zz} .
-Under a tensile stress of 1 GPa, the value of n{zz} increases from 80 to slightly above 83.
-This can be compared with the findings depicted in Fig. 21, where approximately three planes are observed.
-In the case of compressive stress, both n{xx} and n{yy} reach 82, while n{zz} decreases to 78.5.
-It can be inferred that planes are forming in a manner that contributes to growth in the x and y directions while experiencing a reduction in the z direction.
+when a system is subjected to tensile stress, planes are forming perpendicular to the uniaxial loading direction.
+This finding is corroborated by the CRA simulations by Mason et al. [31, 32], where it was found that interstitial planes form normal to the z direction when cell dimensions are constrained in x and y directions to mimic a scenario where the sample is attached to a fixed substrate.
+When our samples are subjected to compressive stress, the orientation of plane growth is less obvious.
+We may quantify the changes by assuming the relation between cell vectors and repetition of unit cells.
+In Fig. 22, we can observe the change of n{xx} , n{yy} and n{zz} .
+When a system is under tensile stress of 1 GPa, the n{zz} increases from 80 to slightly higher than 83.
+We can compare this with Fig. 21, where we can see about 3 planes are formed.
+In the case of compressive stress, we can see n{xx} and n{yy} reach 82, while n{zz} drops to 78.5.
+We can understand planes are forming such that they contribute to growth in the x and y direction, but diminishing in the z direction.

-Based on the data presented, it can be concluded that the anisotropy of $\bar{\omega}$ under external stress can be attributed to the stress-dependent orientation of the interstitial planes that are formed.
+We may conclude from this data that the anisotropy of $\bar{\omega}$ under external stress is caused by the stress-dependent orientation of the formed interstitial planes.